 The \(\epsilon\) parameter is set to a small positive value (0.05 in the RTS publication) so that a full 3x3 neighborhood of splat weights always sums to \(>1\).
 When the splatting operation is performed, the splat buffer pixel is computed as the weighted sum of the shaded colors of neighbor pixels.
 If the splat weight sum is \(>1\) an extra normalization step is performed where the weighted sum of colors is divided by the splat weight sum.
 This has the effect of removing those undesirable gradients, while preserving image brightness.
 If the splats were to squish together around a pixel, the splat weight sum increases and is incorporated into the normalization so that the pixel does not get brighter.
 Likewise, if the splats were to spread out around a pixel, the splat weight sum decreases and is incorporated into the normalization so that the pixel does not get darker.

 For splats on silhouette boundaries, the splat weight sum is \(<1\) and the pixels are not normalized.
 This is important because we do need the gradients from splat squishing and spreading to be captured in those regions.
-In other words, boundary pixels do become brigher and darker as the silhouette boundary moves.
+In other words, boundary pixels do become brigher or darker as the silhouette boundary moves.
 If we were to normalize these pixels by the splat weight sum, we would not properly capture silhouette boundary gradients, and that is the whole point of applying RTS in the first place!

 Single-Layer Splatting